pbeza/praca-magisterska/doc/man/myscm-srv.man.1.md

 # NAME

-myscm-srv - server side of the MySCM application managing software and configuration of the GNU/Linux workstations.
+myscm-srv - server side of the mySCM application managing software and configuration of the GNU/Linux workstations.

-MySCM is simple Software Configuration Management (SCM) tool for managing software and configuration of the clients running GNU/Linux distributions.
+mySCM is simple Software Configuration Management (SCM) tool for managing software and configuration of the clients running GNU/Linux distributions.
 This application is intended to create and customize GNU/Linux system image that can be applied by the clients running `myscm-cli` application.